mandclu/ck4/block/README.md

 # Block Widget

-This widget let's you create and edit non-editable and optionally previewable placeholder blocks.
+This widget lets you create and edit non-editable and optionally previewable placeholder blocks.

 You can edit the placeholder block through a simple dialog where you can enter the ID of the block into a text input field.
 How you use the ID-field is completely up to you.
 Whatever makes sense for you or rather your application is fine.